earlywarningtoolbox/spatial_warnings/README.md

   - Kolmogorov complexity (Dakos et al. 2017)
   - Variogram-based indicators (Nijp et al. 2019)

+In addition, this package provides a straightforward way to implement and test new indicators, so you can design your favorite spatial metric for your ecosystem of interest.

 ## Code sample

-A simple analysis with `spatialwarnings` could fit in a few lines of code:
+A simple analysis with `spatialwarnings` can fit in a few lines of code:

 ```r
 > library(ggplot2)